-Trichotillomania Hypnotherapy – Most conventional treatment for trichotillomania has been found largely ineffective.
-High doses of mood altering medication have been tried and so has various diets.
-Another common reaction is to attempt to control the problem by shaving the head of the patient but evidence shows that the problem remains and merely waits until the hair returns to reassert itself.
+Trichotillomania Hypnotherapy – Most conventional treatment for trichotillomania has been found mostly ineffective.
+High doses of mood altering medication have been tried, and so has various diets.
+Another common reaction is to attempt to control the problem by shaving the head of the patient, but evidence shows that the issue remains and merely waits until the hair returns to reassert itself.

 Treatment with Hypnotherapy

-The consensus is that trichotillomania is a habitual/anxiety based disorder, so a strategy utilising distraction and relaxation is possible.
+The consensus is that trichotillomania is a constant/anxiety based disorder, so a strategy utilising distraction and relaxation is possible.

 What is Hypnotherapy?